levi989/JDC/README.md

-Junkcoin - a fork of Litecoin version with random bonus blocks.
-Like Litecoin it uses scrypt as a proof of work scheme.
+Johncoin - a fork of Litecoin version with random bonus blocks.
+Like Bankruptcoin it uses bank as a proof of work scheme.

 	- Total coins will be around 54 millions
 	- Mining will be shut down after 12 years.